SD-Weld/SPDD/README.md

 # SPDD
-Title: A Two-stage Real-time Discrimination Method for Spiral Weld Defects under Dynamic Fuzzy Imaging
+Title: SPDD: A Synergistic Perception Defect Detector for Complex Spiral Weld Images

 To provide a clearer understanding of the spiral steel pipe production and defect detection process, we have included a supplementary material in our paper.

 This is the open source URL for the paper "SPDD: A Synergistic Perception Defect Detector for Complex Spiral Weld Images" submitted to IEEE Transactions on Industrial Informatics.
 We will publish our code and datasets soon.

 # User interface